Zawiercie: World War II

 In the winter of 1940/41 the Jews were required to hand over all valuables, furniture and furs.
 On 22 July 1941, the Germans murdered seven Jews who were accused of communism.
 The Jewish population in 1941 was 5,500.
-In September 1941, a ghetto was created and a Judenrat (Jewish committee) was established.
+In September 1941, a ghetto and a Judenrat (Jewish committee) were established.
 The Judenrat had to supply the Germans forced labor.
 In the “Aktion” in Zawiercie in May or August 1942, SS, Gestapo and German gendarmes, aided by the Blue Police, deported about 2,000 residents of the ghetto to the Auschwitz concentration camp.
 In early 1943, a factory to manufacture uniforms of the German Air Force was created and about 2500 Jews worked there.

 At the end of 1942 an underground group was formed in Zawiercie by the "Hashomer HaTzair" (Zionist Youth Movement) led by Berl Schwartz.
 Mordechai Anielewicz (commander of Warsaw Ghetto Uprising) from Warsaw visited the underground.
 The Underground assisted some Jewish families to escape across the border into Slovakia.
 Some of those smuggled across were captured and murdered.

 Zawiercie ghetto was liquidated in August 1943.
 SS, Gestapo, German gendarmes, and Blue Police deported to Auschwitz 6,000–7,000 Jews as well as locals and refugees who were brought from other places.
 Judenrat members were killed in the city before deportation.
 At the uniform factory there remained about 500 workers whose deportation was postponed since they were considered essential employees, and they were deported to Auschwitz on 18 October 1943.

+In 1943, the occupiers carried out expulsions of some 300 Poles, whose workshops were then handed over to German colonists.

 German occupation ended in January 1945 and the town was restored to Poland.

+Post-war period

-Afterwards Zawiercie was transferred from Kielce Voivodeship to Katowice Voivodeship.
+After the war, Zawiercie was transferred from Kielce Voivodeship to Katowice Voivodeship.
+In 1977, town limits were expanded by including Kromołów as a new district.